Informal wear: History

 The suit originated in Britain in the 19th-century as a leisurewear.
 Seeking a casual alternative to the knee-length, heavy frock coats then considered appropriate business dress, men began to wear lighter coats cut just below the seat when not engaged in business.

 Standard suit-making fabric is fine combed wool, with the inclusion of cashmere in more expensive fabrics.
 Middle-price suits are often made of wool-polyester blends, whilst the cheapest are made entirely of polyester fabric.

-This business suit (also known as the "sack suit" in North America, commonly by Brooks Brothers) became the standard business daywear for all men who were not engaged in physical labor.
-The waistcoat (British) or vest (American) was worn regularly with the suit up to World War II, but is rarely seen today, due to central heating in offices and the expense of construction.
-Until at least the early 1960s it was common to wear a hat.
+This business suit (also known as the "sack suit" in North America, commonly by Brooks Brothers) became the standard business daywear for all men who were not engaged in physical labour.
+The vest was worn regularly with the suit up to the Second World War, but is rarely seen today, due to central heating in offices and the expense of construction.
+Until at least the early 1960s, it was common to wear a hat.

 In general, business suits are characterized by three styles and a fourth fusion style.
 English suits are noted for having a "touch fit" to the wearer's body shape and carefully made padded shoulders.
 Italian suits are often slimmer, with higher armholes and highly shaped to complement a slim physique.
 Traditional American suits have lightly padded shoulders and loose natural fit with minimal shaping.
 Since the 1960s, designer brands (especially Polo Ralph Lauren) have created fusion style that brings a more shaped European look to the natural American cut.

 Suits in Britain were often made in tweed, often with three pieces, and were worn outside the City of London.
 Tweed is made from uncombed wool, and, like all fabrics from the time, was thick and durable (18-ounce was considered medium-weight in the Edwardian era).
 A full tweed suit is less common today, with just tweed sports jackets more often worn, but is still used generally as everyday wear by some, and for outdoor sports such as shooting and angling.
 It is worn with appropriate accompanying clothes, much as any other suit; brown full brogues and wool ties are common items not worn with other types of suit.